Apostrophes are used to show possession. For example:|

 Apostrophes Are Used to Show PossessionAn apostrophe and the letter s are often used to show possession.

 When using an apostrophe to show possession, the very first thing you have to think about is whether the possessor is singular or plural.
-This is important because it determines where you must put your apostrophe.
+This is important because it determines where your apostrophe goes.
 Look at these examples (the possessors are shown in bold):

 With a Singular Possessor, the Apostrophe Goes before the sSo, with one possessor, the apostrophe goes before the s.